 - Have specific goals: be clear and realistic.

 - Within each goal’s section, include the expected outcome of the goal once it’s achieved.

-Examples of objectives: To help visitors transition to a vegan lifestyle, create a sense of interspecies connection between humans and farmed animals, and help visitors develop empathy for farmed animals
+Examples of objectives: To help visitors transition to a vegan lifestyle, create a sense of interspecies connection between humans and A species or specific breed of animal that is raised by humans for the use of their bodies or what comes from their bodies., and help visitors develop empathy for farmed animals

 Strategy for Implementation/Implementation Plan